1 Day Beginners Navigation Training Course

 The day will be largely practical, walking in both the lower valleys and up towards Kinder Scout.
 We will be going off paths in rough or sometimes muddy terrain so walking boots with good ankle support are recommended.
 You will be standing around whilst practising skills in whatever weather we have on the day and so will need to dress warmer than for a usual walk.
 Below is a recommended list:

-- 1:25,000 map of The Peak District: Dark Peak Area - OS Explorer Map sheet OL1 covering Edale/Kinder.
+1:25,000 map of The Peak District: Dark Peak Area - OS Explorer Map sheet OL1 covering Edale/Kinder.
 I recommend the waterproof maps which will last much longer, otherwise will also need a waterproof map case.

-- Compass (if you want to practise with one) - recommend a Silva Type 4, Suunto A30 or similar.
+Compass (if you want to practise with one) - recommend a Silva Type 4, Suunto A30 or similar.
 If buying one check it's Northern Hemisphere (NH), degrees and metric scale.
 There are a lot for sale online which are not!!

-- Appropriate walking clothing to keep you warm on the day (no jeans)
+Appropriate walking clothing to keep you warm on the day (no jeans).

-- Spare warm layers (several thinner layers are more versatile than 1 thick)
+Spare warm layers (several thinner layers are more versatile than 1 thick).

-- Walking boots (some areas are rough and uneven and off paths so boots providing good ankle support recommended rather than low cut walking/trail shoes.
-Boots will also keep your feet drier than walking shoes in boggy area.)
+Walking boots (some areas are rough and uneven so boots that go above the ankle, providing good ankle support, are strongly recommended rather than low cut walking/trail shoes.
+Boots will also keep your feet drier than walking shoes in muddy areas).
 No Trainers.

-- Warm hat and gloves or sun hat if sunny
+Warm hat and gloves or sun hat if sunny.

-- Food, drink and snacks for the day.
+Food, drink and snacks for the day.
 We will have a couple of food stops whilst out on the hill.

-- Personal first aid kit (for minor cuts, blisters, sun cream, pain relief etc and any personal medication)
+Personal first aid kit (for minor cuts, blisters, sun cream, pain relief, emergency foil blanket and any personal medication).

-Rucksack with waterproof liner/bag
+Rucksack with waterproof liner/bag.

-- Notebook and pen
+Notebook and pencil/pen.

 Optional additions: gaiters and/or walking poles if you use them.